chreden/trview/doc/viewer.md

 Option|Action
 ---|------
+Items               | Toggle item visibility
-Highlight           | Highlight the currently selected room Triggers            | Toggle trigger visibility Geometry            | Toggle geometry mode
+Triggers            | Toggle trigger visibility
+Lights              | Toggle lights visibility
-Water               | Toggle water in water rooms Rooms               | Toggle rendering of room geometry Depth               | Toggle depth mode.
+Water               | Toggle water in water rooms Bounds              | Show static mesh bounding boxes Highlight           | Highlight the currently selected room Rooms               | Toggle rendering of room geometry Camera/Sink         | Toggle rendering of cameras and sinks Depth               | Toggle depth mode.
 This will show the currently selected depth of neighbours of the current room.
-Depth Selector      | Choose the depth of neighbours to show Wireframe           | Enable wireframe rendering mode Bounds              | Show static mesh bounding boxes Lights              | Toggle lights visibility Lighting            | Toggle using room lighting
+Depth Selector      | Choose the depth of neighbours to show Wireframe           | Enable wireframe rendering mode Geometry            | Toggle geometry mode
+Lighting            | Toggle using room lighting
+Notes               | Toggle notes visibility
 Flip                | Toggle the level flipmap (if present in the level).
 In TR4+ this will be a flipmap group selector.

 ## Room Navigator